riazk88/to-do/README.md

 # To Do App

-Easily add and delete items on your to-do list!
+Easily add and delete items on your Christmas list!

 ## Check It Out!